The Brave and the Bold

-The Brave and the Bold is a comic book series published by DC Comics as an ongoing series from 1955 to 1983.
-It was followed by two mini-series in 1991 and 1999, and was revived as an ongoing title in 2007.
-The focus of the series has varied over time, but it most commonly features team-ups of characters from across the DC Universe.
+The Brave and the Bold is a comic book series published by the comic book publishing company DC Comics as an ongoing series from 1955 to 1983.
+It was followed by a reprint miniseries in 1988, two original miniseries in 1991 and 1999, and was revived as an ongoing anthology title in 2007 and 2023.
+The focus of the series has varied over time, and it sometimes featured team-ups of characters from across the DC Universe.
+From 1965-1983, starting with issue #74, it was exclusively a Batman team-up book.

 Publication history

 Volume 1

 The first volume of the series ran for 200 issues from August/September 1955 to July 1983.
 Originally, The Brave and the Bold was an anthology series featuring adventure tales from past ages with characters such as the Silent Knight, the Viking Prince, the Golden Gladiator, and Robin Hood.
 With issue #25, the series was reinvented as a try-out title for new characters and concepts, starting with the Suicide Squad created by writer Robert Kanigher and artist Ross Andru.
 Gardner Fox and Joe Kubert created a new version of Hawkman in issue #34 (February–March 1961) with the character receiving his own title three years later.

 Editor Julius Schwartz hired Gardner Fox and artist Mike Sekowsky to create the Justice League of America.
-The team debuted in The Brave and the Bold #28 (February–March 1960), and after two further appearances in the title, received its own series.
+The team debuted in The Brave and the Bold #28 (February–March 1960), and after two further appearances in the title received its own series.

 Issues #45 through #49 (Dec.
 1962/Jan.
 1963 through Aug./Sept.
 1963) were devoted to "Strange Sports Stories", combining sport and science-fiction in tales such as "Challenge of the Headless Baseball Team" and "The Man Who Drove Through Time".
 Ten years later, in 1973, Strange Sports Stories was resurrected as a DC Comics title in its own right, but it lasted only six issues.

 The series was changed yet again with issue #50 as a team-up title between established characters.
-Starting with issue #59 The Brave and the Bold became, more specifically, a Batman team-up book with the Caped Crusader as the book's main focus.
+Starting with issue #59 The Brave and the Bold began to frequently feature a Batman team-up.
 This was due to the popularity of the Batman television series.
-After issue #74, The Brave and the Bold was exclusively a Batman team-up title until it ended with issue #200.
+From issue #74 to the end of its run, The Brave and the Bold was exclusively a Batman team-up title.

-The teaming of Robin, Kid Flash, and Aqualad in issue #54 (June–July 1964) by writer Bob Haney and artist Bruno Premiani led to the creation of the Teen Titans.
+The teaming of Robin, Kid Flash, and Aqualad in issue #54 (June - July 1964) by writer Bob Haney and artist Bruno Premiani led to the creation of the Teen Titans.
 The three heroes subsequently appeared under the name "Teen Titans" in issue #60 (June–July 1965) by Haney and artist Nick Cardy and were joined by Wonder Woman's younger sister Wonder Girl in her first appearance.

-The Metamorpho character was created by Haney and artist Ramona Fradon in The Brave and the Bold #57 (December 1964–January 1965).
+Metamorpho was created by Haney and artist Ramona Fradon in The Brave and the Bold #57 (December 1964–January 1965).